 The situation with regard to distance learning is different not only depending on where in the world you operate but even within a single country, state, district or county there is still huge variations with regard to the technology that any given school (and more importantly the students, when they are not able to be there for whatever reason) has available to them

-Because of the simplicity of the resources on this site (they are really just a whole load of PDF documents) the "explainers" and worksheets can be compiled into learning packs that target students "weak areas" with regard to their understanding of key concepts such as Note Naming or Scale construction etc
+Because of the simplicity of the resources on this site (they are really just a whole load of PDF documents) the "explainers" and worksheets can be used in learning packs that target students "weak areas" with regard to their understanding of key concepts such as Note Naming or Scale construction etc

 A simple way to find out where your students may have "fallen off the bus" with regard to their functional knowledge of music theory is to use one of our simple one page Music Theory "Mini Exams" (there are twenty of these in the download).
 Ask your learner to complete a test and return it to you by means of whatever technology is available (email, school portal, PDF or even a photograph of their completed paper).
 Another option is to use the "diagnostic tool" that is part of the free student results tracking system featured later in this page